 Whatever you are feeling right now you are not alone.
 We are here to support you today, tomorrow and for as long as it takes, until your loved one has returned.

-As well as our dedicated helpline, Missing People can also offer free telephone counselling to help you with more specific issues related to problems that arise when someone disappears.
+As well as our dedicated helpline, Missing People can also offer free telephone counselling to help you or your children (11+) with more specific issues related to problems that arise when someone disappears.
 You can also join our Online Support Community for family and friends of missing people which is there for you to share information to get to know and support each other.

 We hold an annual Family and Friends Day which provides a valuable opportunity for those left behind to come together and share their experiences.
 Also during the day we provide workshops and activities related to remembering the importance of self-care, your emotional wellbeing and ways to remember your missing loved one.